Lucas-Marcel/libxmp-miniaudio-cli/README.md

 https://github.com/mackron/miniaudio

-It uses xmp lite which is aimed at game development but you can use regular xmp if that's the case.
+This project uses xmp lite which is aimed at game development, but you can use regular xmp if that's the case.